slsa-framework/oss-na24-slsa-workshop/activities/02/readme.md

 ### Attacks prevented

-Using a publish policy mitigates attacks [(F) "Upload modified package"](https://slsa.dev/spec/v1.0/threats), [(G) "compromise package registry"](https://slsa.dev/spec/v1.0/threats).
+Using a publish policy mitigates attacks [(F) "Upload modified package"](https://slsa.dev/spec/v1.0/threats) and [(G) "compromise package registry"](https://slsa.dev/spec/v1.0/threats).
 In addition, a publish policy provides an inventory of all packages published by an organization.

 ### What you will need